Clinical IVF Training and Sign-Off

 1. Purpose, scope, and document architecture

 This manual establishes a unified framework for training, competency development, supervised clinical participation, sign-off, remediation, and requalification in the clinical IVF laboratory.
-It functions as the governing training and competency document while laboratory SOPs remain the separate controlling procedure documents.
+It is intended to be used as the governing training and competency document, while laboratory SOPs remain the separate controlling procedure documents.

 - Part I defines governance, progression rules, sign-off standards, and document control.